+44 (0) 121 582 0192 [email protected]

 7. Collaboration and Standardisation

-As AI laws evolve, there is a growing need for international collaboration and standardisation in AI governance.
+As AI laws evolve, there is a growing need for international collaboration and standardisation in generative artificial intelligence systems governance.
 This involves working with regulatory bodies, industry groups, and other stakeholders to develop consistent standards and best practices for AI ethics and privacy.
 By establishing common standards, we can foster an environment of trust and transparency, crucial for the global adoption and responsible advancement of generative AI technologies.
 This cooperative endeavour is not just about aligning with regulations; it’s about shaping an AI future that is ethical, equitable, and universally beneficial.

 8. The Role of AI Ethics Committees